united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/_index.md

 click H_d_info href "./database"

 {{</ mermaid >}}
+-->

 ## What are Data Contracts

 Data Contracts are formal agreements that define the structure, format, and rules for data exchanged between components within a Unified Namespace (UNS) architecture.
 They specify metadata, data models, and service levels to ensure that all systems interact consistently and reliably.
 By establishing clear guidelines for data sharing, Data Contracts facilitate seamless integration and prevent disruptions caused by changes in data formats or structures.

+In short, they define where a messages goes, what structure it has to follow, how it gets there, what happens on its arrival, based on rules set by either us as defaults, or the user.

 {{% notice note %}}
 For more insights explore our